 2004: Kurt Busch went from 293 back after Richmond to 30 back.

-2007: Jeff Gordon had a 312-point over Tony Stewart after Richmond.
+2007: Jeff Gordon had a 312-point lead over Tony Stewart after Richmond.
 When all was reset, Johnson was leading the points by twenty over Gordon while Clint Bowyer was 670 points back in ninth after Richmond and was able to finish third in the final point standings.

-2008: Kyle Busch leading by 207 points over Carl Edwards after Richmond.
+2008: Kyle Busch led by 207 points over Carl Edwards after Richmond.
 Jimmie Johnson was 302 points back.
 After the reset, Edwards was 30 back and Johnson 40 back.
 In the end, Johnson was champion, Busch finished tenth while Greg Biffle went from eighth, 598 points back after Richmond to third in the final standings.

 2010: Kevin Harvick led Kyle Busch by 228 points with Jeff Gordon, Carl Edwards and Tony Stewart rounding out the top five.
 Johnson was in sixth, 306 back and Denny Hamlin was ninth.
 381 back.
 When the points were reset, Hamlin led, Johnson was ten back, Harvick was third, Kyle Busch fourth while Stewart fell to seventh and Gordon ninth.

 2011: With the new points system, Tony Stewart was 102 points back after Richmond.
 Kyle Busch led Johnson by three but after the reset Harvick and Kyle Busch were tied with Johnson tied for fifth, nine back and Stewart tied for ninth, twelve back.
 In the end, Stewart and Carl Edwards ended tied for the title.